renjeffreyy/renjeffreyy.github.io/README.md

 If you want it to just to be a development dependency you can run the below in your terminal

-> nom install --save-dev nodemon
+> npm install --save-dev nodemon

 ---